-Lonely, talkative birdcatcher who is in fact part bird himself.
-Wants a wife more than anything.
+Lonely, talkative birdcatcher who is, in fact, part bird himself.
+He wants a wife more than anything.
 Papagei means "parrot" in German.

 The Queen's daughter.
-Has a rough go, as she starts the opera a captive and gets manipulated repeatedly by Sarastro, but ends as the only person able to guide Tamino to salvation.
+She has a rough go, as she starts the opera a captive and gets manipulated repeatedly by Sarastro, but ends as the only person able to guide Tamino to salvation.

 The Queen of the Night

 Vengeful mother whose daughter has been kidnapped.
-Starts off the opera as the good woman and ends as the (mostly) bad woman.
+She starts the opera as the good woman and ends as the (mostly) bad woman.